 Addiction to drugs or alcohol may also be what causes PTSD.
 You may drink or take drugs as a way of self-medicating when you have anxiety or depression related to your trauma.
 However, chemical substances can make the symptoms of post-traumatic stress disorder even worse.

-Substance abuse can alter brain function and hinder you from processing your trauma in a healthy way.
+Substance use can alter brain function and hinder you from processing your trauma in a healthy way.
 If you have an addiction to drugs or alcohol, you may want to seek help from an addiction treatment center in Portland, OR.

 Treatment for PTSD is Available at Crestview Recovery